Pathwise Optimal Control and Rough Fractional Hamilton-Jacobi-Bellman Equations for Rough-Fractional Dynamics: Optimal control of rough differential equations

+\end{lemma} The proof follows classical rough path arguments and is collected in the Appendix for the reader’s reference.

-Where in the third step we used the inequality in Proposition \ref{definition_rough_integral} and the previous Remark in the last step. \end{proof} To conclude we will need this result, that will help us estimate the $p$-variation of a process in terms of the sums of the $p$-variations of the process along a fixed partition of $[0, T]$. \begin{proposition}[Lemma 2.3 in \cite{allan2020pathwise}] For some $n \geq 1$, let $0 = t_0 < t_1 < . . . < t_{n-1} < t_n = T$ , be a partition of the interval $[0, T]$.
+The recursive structure of the remainder established in the previous lemma allows us to control $R^X$ on sufficiently small subintervals of $[0,T]$.
+By combining these local estimates, one can obtain a bound on the global $p$-variation norm of $X$.
+This idea is formalized in the following \begin{lemma}[Lemma 2.3 in \cite{allan2020pathwise}] For some $n \geq 1$, let $0 = t_0 < t_1 < . . . < t_{n-1} < t_n = T$ , be a partition of the interval $[0, T]$.
 Then, for any path $X$, one has that